 Before having surgery to treat your prolapse, you should have a discussion with your OB/GYN about the implications and risks of this type of surgery.
 You will certainly want to consider if you have future plans for pregnancy as carrying a baby puts a lot of strain on your uterine muscles.
 If you have prolapse repair surgery and then get pregnant, you may risk another prolapse after childbirth.

 You’ll also want to consider your age.
-Recurring prolapse is not uncommon even after surgery, so younger patients should considering if they’re willing to risk more surgery in the future.
-On the other hand, older women, women with heath problems, and women who have had previous pelvic surgeries may have special circumstances that the surgeon will need to work around to have a successful procedure.
+Recurring prolapse is not uncommon even after surgery, so younger patients should consider if they’re willing to risk more surgery in the future.
+On the other hand, older women, women with health problems, and women who have had previous pelvic surgeries may have special circumstances that the surgeon will need to work around to have a successful procedure.

 Your gynecological surgeon will choose the best prolapse surgery for you based on the type and severity of the prolapse, your health history, and any existing medical conditions you may have.